 MEMORANDUM

 Reed Smith LLP 101 Second Street Suite 1800 San Francisco, CA 94105-3659 +1 415 543 8700 Fax +1 415 391 8269 reedsmith.com

 From: Maytak Chin

 Direct Phone: +1 415 659 5937 Email: mchin@reedsmith.com

 By Electronic Mail

 To: Board of Administration and its Committees

-Federated City Employees' Retirement System
+San José Police & Fire Department Retirement Plan

-Date: January 6, 2022
+Date: May 5, 2022

 Re: Board of Administration's Factual Findings for Teleconferencing in Compliance

 with California Assembly Bill 361 ("AB 361")

 Dear Board and Committee Members:

 On September 30, 2021, the Governor's Executive Order N-29-20 and Executive Order N-08-21 that suspended and modified the Ralph M. Brown Act's, Government Code §§ 54950-54963 ("Brown Act"), teleconferencing requirements during the COVID-19 pandemic expired.
-However, the Governor recently signed into law AB 361 as an urgency bill, which became effective October 1, 2021.
+However, last fall, Governor Gavin Newsom signed into law AB 361 as an urgency bill, which became effective October 1, 2021.
 AB 361 allows legislative bodies, such as public retirement boards, to meet virtually and remotely using abbreviated teleconferencing procedures only if the legislative bodies make certain factual findings when teleconferencing for the first time after October 1, 2021, and revisits and renews them every 30 days thereafter.
 Gov't Code § 54953(e)(1) & (e)(3).
 Legislative bodies include the full Board and each of its separate committees.
 Gov't Code § 54952.
 Accordingly, both the full Board and each of its committees must separately make the factual findings specified under AB 361 after October 1, 2021 and every 30 days thereafter until January 1, 2024 (the date on which AB 361 sunsets), if the legislative body seeks to avail itself to AB 361's abbreviated teleconferencing procedures.
-On December 16, 2021, this Board and its committees determined, by majority vote at their respective public, agendized meetings, the following factual findings under AB 361: (1) the Governor's Proclamation of State of Emergency due to the ongoing COVID-19 pandemic continued to exist, and (2) the San José City Council's recent Resolution continued to impose and recommend social distancing in City facilities.
-These factual findings allowed the Board and its committees to meet virtually for the next 30 days, from the date of the December 16, 2021 public, agendized meeting. /// 1 The Investment Committee of Federated did not meet to renew its factual findings to elect AB 361 and will meet in person at their next meeting in January 2022.
-Board of Administration and its Committees Federated City Employees' Retirement System January 6, 2022 Page 2 I. AB 361's Required Factual Findings To elect to utilize AB 361's abbreviated teleconferencing procedures, the factual findings a legislative body must make every thirty days by majority vote after making sufficient factual findings at the first meeting following the expiration of the Governor's Executive Orders that suspended the Brown Act are: • A state of emergency has been formally proclaimed; and • Either:
+On April 7, 2022, this Board and its committees determined, by majority vote at its public, agendized meeting the following factual findings under AB 361: (1) the Governor's Proclamation of State of Emergency due to the ongoing COVID-19 pandemic continued to exist, and (2) the San José City Council's recent Resolution continued to impose and recommend social distancing in City facilities.
+These factual findings allowed the Board to meet virtually for the next 30 days. / / / / / / / / / Board of Administration and its Committees San José Police & Fire Department Retirement Plan May 5, 2022 Page 2 I. AB 361's Required Factual Findings To elect to utilize AB 361's abbreviated teleconferencing procedures, the factual findings a legislative body must make every thirty days by majority vote after making sufficient factual findings at the first meeting following the expiration of the Governor's Executive Orders that suspended the Brown Act are: • A state of emergency has been formally proclaimed; and • Either: